top of page

 Project 1

-Aimed to identify assessment tools that are most acceptable to women.
-We interviewed 41 women who are pregnant or recently gave birth to understand their views and experiences of being asked about perinatal anxiety and mental health problems.
+We aimed to identify which questionnaire were most acceptable to women for assessment of their perinatal anxiety.
+We interviewed 41 women who were pregnant or recently gave birth to understand their views and experiences of being asked about perinatal anxiety and mental health problems.

 Project 2

-Aimed to identify the most effective tool to identify women who need treatment for their anxiety and the best time during pregnancy to ask women about anxiety.
+We aimed to identify the most effective tool to identify women who need treatment for anxiety and the best time during pregnancy to ask women about anxiety.
 We recruited 2243 women who completed questionnaires at three points during their pregnancy – approximately at 12, 22, and 31 weeks pregnant and once 6 weeks after birth.
 Interviews were also conducted with 403 women to compare interview responses with questionnaire scores for accuracy.
+We also aimed to look at the impact of COVID-19 and COVID-related restrictions on women’s anxiety during pregnancy and after birth as well as prevalence and risks for suicidal intent.

 Project 3

-Will determine which tool is acceptable and practical to use in health services by implementing the most effective and acceptable tool in 2 services and evaluating acceptability and ease of use in these services.
-Healthcare professionals will be asked about their experience of using the tool in these services.
+This project investigated which tool was acceptable and practical to use in health services by implementing the most effective and acceptable tool in 2 services and evaluating acceptability and ease of use in these services.
+Healthcare professionals were asked about their experience of using the tool.

 Project 4

-Will look at anxiety during pregnancy and after birth in two areas with higher rates of mental health conditions.
-Information from the second project will be used to identify the number of women with perinatal anxiety and who need treatment as well as factors that increase the risk of women having anxiety.
+We looked at anxiety during pregnancy and after birth in two areas with higher rates of mental health conditions.
+Information from the second project was used to identify the number of women with perinatal anxiety and who needed treatment as well as factors that increased the risk of women having anxiety.

 bottom of page